StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/strright.md

 # strright

-## description
+## Description

+This function extracts a number of characters from a string with specified length (starting from right).
+The unit for length: utf-8 character.

-### Syntax
+## Syntax

 ```Haskell
 VARCHAR strright(VARCHAR str,INT len)
 ```

-This function extracts a number of characters from a string with specified length (starting from right).
-The unit for length: utf8 character.

-## example
+## Examples

 ```Plain Text
 MySQL > select strright("Hello starrocks",5);